ychuang789/labelapi/README.md

 OUTPUT_PASSWORD=<database password where you want to save output>
 OUTPUT_SCHEMA=<database schema where you want to save output>
 ```

+> Make sure to modify the `APIConfig.host` and `CeleryConfig.broker` in `settings.py` to your own address before get to the next part

 #### Initialize the worker